What to Do if Your Alimony Payments Are too Expensive in Utah?

 It’s a stressful situation when your alimony payments are too high, but don’t panic: the judiciary understands that circumstances can change with time, and the courts make accommodations for precisely this scenario.
 If you cannot afford to keep paying alimony at the same level, you may be able to reduce what you owe.

-The first step to reducing your alimony payments in Utah is to contact an experienced divorce lawyer, like Darwin Overson, who will be able to help you through the legal process required to lower your payments.
+The first step to reducing your alimony payments in Utah is to contact an experienced alimony lawyer, like Darwin Overson, who will be able to help you through the legal process required to lower your payments.
 To begin this process, you’ll have to file a petition to modify alimony with the court.

 The court will not grant you (or your spouse) an alimony modification unless you can prove that there has been a “material change of circumstances.”
 In this context, “material” simply means significant, so a material change could involve something like a serious illness or other medical crisis, the loss of a job, or a natural disaster.
 Once the material change of circumstances has been established, the court will review your alimony plan based on the same factors described earlier (e.g. income, earning ability, the need for child support, and so forth).